suika2engine/suika2engine.github.io/README.md

 <!-- Content -->

-You are currently viewing the repository of Suika2's doc-site, part of the Suika2 Project.
+You are currently viewing the repository of Suika2's English website, part of the Suika2 Project.

 You may have intended to visit [docs.suika2.com](https://docs.suika2.com/).

-**Note:** There are plans to remove both Japanese and Chinese translations from docs.suika2.com, please see below for alternatives:
+**Note:** Japanese and Chinese translations have been removed from docs.suika2.com, please see below for alternatives:

 日本語: [suika.com](https://suika2.com/)